wp-plugins/zedity/readme.txt

 * **Saves you Time and Money**: you can create your content much more quickly and even just by yourself!

-* **Amazing Look**: you can achieve professional results easily, creating designs and effects that only web developers could do before!
+* **Professional results**: you can achieve professional results easily, creating designs and effects that only web developers could do before!

 * **Responsive Design [Premium](http://zedity.com/plugin/wp)**: automatic scaling to see your entire content exactly as created, in responsive layouts perfectly on any device!